 If you choose to lodge your application in hard copy, then you will need to give us all the information.
-Please contact us for the application forms on buildingadmin@westlanddc.govt.nz or contact the Building Team on 037569010
+Please contact us for the application forms on buildingadmin@westlanddc.govt.nz or contact the Building Team on 03 7569010

 On receiving your application a Building Control Officer will vet your plans to ensure all relevant information has been provided.
-If your application is deemed incomplete, a correspondence will be sent advising the information required to allow your application to proceed.